Ph.D., Wildlife Ecology, University of Maine

-Dr. Beaudry teaches courses in environmental sciences at Alfred University, New York.
-Prior to teaching, he worked as a wildlife biologist focusing on the ecology and conservation of birds and turtles.
-He has authored several scientific papers on land use and conservation.
-His current research examines land use changes and their effects on bird and amphibian communities.
+Prior to teaching, Dr. Beaudry worked as a wildlife biologist, focusing on the ecology and conservation of birds and turtles.
+He has authored several scientific papers on land use and conservation and has conducted research examining land use changes and their effects on bird and amphibian communities.
 Dr. Beaudry's work can be found in peer-reviewed journals such as Biological Conservation, Journal of Applied Ecology, and the Journal of Wildlife Management.

-Dr. Beaudry has a BS in Biology from the Université du Québec à Rimouski, a master's degree in Natural Resources from Humboldt State University, and a PhD in Wildlife Ecology from the University of Maine.
-He conducted postdoctoral research at the University of Wisconsin-Madison.
+Dr. Beaudry has a B.S. in biology from Université du Québec à Rimouski and an M.A. in natural resources from Humboldt State University.
+He earned a Ph.D. in wildlife ecology at the University of Maine.
+He also completed postdoctoral research at the University of Wisconsin-Madison.